yinkalario/EIN-SELD/README.md

 # Event-Independent Networks for Polyphonic Sound Event Localization and Detection
-Event-Independent Networks (EIN) for Polyphonic Sound Event Localization and Detection (SELD)
+An Improved Event-Independent Network (EIN) for Polyphonic Sound Event Localization and Detection (SELD)

 from Centre for Vision, Speech and Signal Processing, University of Surrey.